Where to Stay in Nashville: Best Areas & Hotels

 Where to Stay in Nashville: Mid-Range

-For an ideal combination of location, price, and amenities, the Homewood Suites Nashville Vanderbilt is the place to stay.
+For an ideal combination of location, price, and amenities, the Homewood Suites by Hilton Nashville Vanderbilt is the place to stay.
 This all-suite hotel includes kitchenettes, free breakfast, self-service laundry, heated pool, and even offers a shuttle to downtown locations.
 There is also plenty to do within walking distance.
 It is located in the West End, just steps from the Parthenon and Vanderbilt University, a 15-minute walk to Music Row, and surrounded by restaurants.

 To the east of downtown, the Hampton Inn & Suites Nashville @ Opryland is convenient to the legendary Grand Ole Opry and the other Opryland attractions, including Madame Tussauds Nashville and the Opryland Museum.
 Guests can take advantage of a free shuttle to and from the airport and Opryland Resort or purchase a round-trip ticket to downtown for just $10, half the price of a taxi.

 In addition to a complimentary breakfast with a great coffee selection, the hotel shop sells beverages, snacks, and even meals that can be prepared with the in-room microwave.